 - An increasing focus on the needs of migratory species in light of likely climate impacts is an important area for future research and policy.

 Mega herbivores undertake vast migrations across large landscapes in several parts of the world.
 Wildebeests migrate in the millions through the Serengeti-Maasai Mara ecosystem of East Africa — the largest migration in the world — to search for green grass following the seasonal rains.
-In India, one significant wildlife migration event occurs as the southwest monsoons sweep into its northeast states triggering large-scale floods that drive wildlife out of the iconic Kaziranga National Park (KNP) to seek refuge in forested areas on higher grounds.
+In India, one significant wildlife migration event occurs as the southwest monsoons sweep into its northeast states triggering large-scale floods in the Brahmaputra river that drive wildlife out of the iconic Kaziranga National Park (KNP) to seek refuge in forested areas on higher grounds.

 Every year, wildlife mortalities during the floods make headlines.
 But the annual floods in the transboundary river, which recent research says is likely to be more destructive with climate change, are essential for the functioning of the park’s ecology.